HJI FERPA Policy

 j.
 To an alleged victim of any crime of violence of the results of any institutional disciplinary proceeding against the alleged perpetrator of that crime with respect to that crime.

 k.
-Upon request, UTS may also disclose education records without consent to officials of another school in which a student seeks or intends to enroll.
+Upon request, HJI may also disclose education records without consent to officials of another school in which a student seeks or intends to enroll.

-c.
-Upon request, UTS will arrange for a hearing.
+- Upon request, HJI will arrange for a hearing.

-d.
-The hearing will be conducted by a hearing officer who is a disinterested party, but who may be an official of UTS.
+- The hearing will be conducted by a hearing officer who is a disinterested party, but who may be an official of HJI.
 The student shall be afforded a full and fair opportunity to present evidence relevant to the issues raised in the original request to amend the student's education records.
 The student may be assisted by one or more individuals, including an attorney.

-f.
-If UTS decides that the challenged information will not be changed, it will notify the student that he/she has a right to place in the record a statement commenting on the challenged information and/or a statement setting forth reasons for disagreeing with the decision.
+- If HJI decides that the challenged information will not be changed, it will notify the student that he/she has a right to place in the record a statement commenting on the challenged information and/or a statement setting forth reasons for disagreeing with the decision.

-g.
-The statement will be maintained as part of the student's education records as long as the contested portion is maintained.
-If UTS discloses the contested portion of the record, it must also disclose the statement.
+- The statement will be maintained as part of the student's education records as long as the contested portion is maintained.
+If HJI discloses the contested portion of the record, it must also disclose the statement.

-h.
-If UTS decides to change the challenged information, it will amend the record and notify the student, in writing, that the record has been amended.
+- If HJI decides to change the challenged information, it will amend the record and notify the student, in writing, that the record has been amended.

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

-4. The right to file with the U.S. Department of Education a complaint concerning alleged failures by UTS to comply with the requirements of FERPA.
+- The right to file with the U.S. Department of Education a complaint concerning alleged failures by HJI to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA are:

 Family Policy Compliance Office